 Hamilton holds the Hungarian pole record

-Lewis Hamilton set a new record for most pole positions at the Hungarian Grand Prix in 2021, with his eighth pole position at the Hungaroring.
+Lewis Hamilton set a new record for most pole positions at the Hungarian Grand Prix in 2021, with his eighth pole position at the Hungaroring and became the first driver to take nine poles at a single circuit at the 2023 Hungarian Grand Prix.

 There are four previous Hungarian Grand Prix polesitters on the 2023 grid.
-Lewis Hamilton has the most with eight.
+Lewis Hamilton has the most, with nine.
 Fernando Alonso has taken pole here twice, while Max Verstappen and George Russell both recorded the first pole positions of their career at the Hungarian Grand Prix in 2019 and 2022 respectively.

 Michael Schumacher, Mika Hakkinen, Lewis Hamilton and Sebastian Vettel are the four drivers to have taken back-to-back poles at the circuit.
 No driver has taken more than two consecutive poles here but, impressively, Schumacher took back-to-back poles at the Hungaroring on three separate occasions.